khushimalhoz/jenkinsfile/README.md

 When the CPU utilization reaches the threshold which you mentioned in the helm configuration it will create the new pods according to the min and max value you have defined in the helm chart.

-As previously your must have seen that there was only one pod when i deployed the helm, but when i put stress on that one pod it automaticaaly creates new pods when it reaches the threshold.
+As previously your must have seen that there was only one pod when I deployed the helm, but when I put stress on that one pod it automaticaaly creates new pods when it reaches the threshold.

 ![image](https://github.com/user-attachments/assets/283974bc-7ee2-4c60-86ed-fd811b3faf67)